DAGWorks-Inc/burr/examples/pytest/README.md

 def test_my_agent(input, expected_output, results_bag):
     results_bag.input = input
     results_bag.expected_output = expected_output
-    results_bag.output = my_agent(input) # your code here
+    results_bag.output = my_agent(input) # your code to call the agent here
     # can include static measures / evaluations here
     results_bag.success = results_bag.output == results_bag.expected_output
 ```

-### Using Burr's Pytest Hook
+### Using Burr's pytest Hook
 With Burr you can curate test cases from real application runs.
-You can then use these test cases in your Pytest suite.
+You can then use these test cases in your pytest suite.
 Burr has a hook that enables you to curate a file with the input state and expected output state for an entire run,
 or a single action.
 See the [Burr test case creation documentation](https://burr.dagworks.io/examples/guardrails/creating_tests/) for more
 details on how.
 Here we show you how you can combine this with getting results: